romange/gaia/docs/qsbr.md

 To summarize, lock-less reference counting is considered [as less efficient method](http://www2.rdrop.com/~paulmck/RCU/hart_ipdps06_slides.pdf) in lockless memory reclamation schemes.
 How can we improve?
-PE McKenney generalized the flow above to Read-modify-write or RCU scheme.
+PE McKenney generalized the flow above to Read-Change-Write or RCU scheme.
 There are few overview articles explaining this, I suggest to read [this one](https://kukuruku.co/post/lock-free-data-structures-the-inside-rcu).

 Tom Hard and PE McKenney conducted a thorough comparison of most performant implementations